enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 Conclusions
 ===========

-In this Bioconductor workflow we have used several packages and datasets downloaded from genomic projects and publications to show how regulatory genomic data can be used to annotate significant hits from GWASs and provide an intermediate layer connecting genetic and transcriptomic data.
+In this Bioconductor workflow we have used several packages and datasets to demonstrate how regulatory genomic data can be used to annotate significant hits from GWASs and provide an intermediate layer connecting genetics and transcriptomics.
 Overall, we identified 17 SLE-associated SNPs that we mapped to 16 genes differentially expressed in SLE, using eQTL data \[14\] and enhancer - promoter relationships from CAGE \[19\] and promoter capture Hi-C experiments \[25\].

-While simplified, the workflow also demonstrates some real-world challenges encountered when working with genomic data from different sources, such as different genome references and gene annotation conventions as well as parsing of files with custom formats into Bioconductor-compatible objects.
+While simplified, the workflow also demonstrates some real-world challenges encountered when working with genomic data from different sources, such as the use of different genome references and gene annotation conventions, the parsing of files with custom formats into Bioconductor-compatible objects and the mapping of genomic locations to genes.

 As the sample size and power of GWASs and gene expression studies continue to increase, it will become more and more challenging to identify truly significant hits and interpret them.
 The use of regulatory genomics data as presented here can be an important skill and tool to gain insights into large biomedical datasets and help in the identification of biomarkers and therapeutic targets.

 Abbreviations
 =============

 CAGE: cap analysis of gene expression
-eQTL: expression quantitative trait locus
+DHS: DNase I hypersensitive site eQTL: expression quantitative trait locus
 GWAS: genome-wide association study
 PheWAS: phenome-wide association study
 SLE: systemic lupus erythematosus
 SNP: single nucleotide polymorphism
+TSS: trancription start site

 Data and software availability
 ==============================